Language Industry Verticals And LSPs leading the segments

 - The full version of the infographic, which is available to Nimdzi Partners, includes individual company revenues per sector and their estimates.

-The chart is based on data obtained via responses to The Nimdzi 100 survey earlier this year and on annual reports of publicly-traded firms such as RWS, SDL, Honuyaku center and Keywords Studios.
+The chart is based on data obtained via responses to The Nimdzi 100 survey earlier this year and on annual reports of publicly-traded firms such as RWS, SDL, Honyaku center and Keywords Studios.
 We added estimates in cases where we had reliable third-party information, for example, Nordic interpreting companies that disclose their revenues via online business registries.
 The resulting sample size is USD 4.6 billion.